klaytn/klaytn-docs/docs/dapp/developer-tools/wallets/wallet-libraries/web3Auth.md

 # Signing Messages

-Having initialised the provider and signer object, users can sign arbitrary string.
+Having initialised the provider and signer object, users can sign an arbitrary string.

 ```js
  // add to the existing useState hook.